HCL-HUBL/ARRAN/README.md

 This plots shows the distribution of the F coefficient in the cohort.
 The F coefficient reports the observed and expected autosomal homozygous genotype counts for each sample.
 A low F value corresponds to a high heterozygosity and a high F value corresponds to a low heterozygosity.

 Usually samples outside 3 standard deviations for the cohort's mean are removed from the analysis, to avoid biases due to consanguinity (low het.) and library preparation (high het.).
-There are plotted in red and green respectively in the plot.
+There are plotted in red and blue respectively in the plot.
 In HCL-GWAS.nf you can choose to remove samples with 'low' heterozygosity, 'high' heterozygosity or 'both' (cf 'qc_hetfilter' in the config file).

 *Note*: if you have admixed samples in your cohort, they will have a very low F coefficient and you should consider wether or not to remove them from the analysis, as the high heterozygosity is then expected and is not reflective of issues during library preparation.